PBonvang/fundus-image-classifier/README.md

     - Examples can be found under [models/examples](models/examples)

 ## Metadata
-The final step in the trainer script, saves the model, its blueprint and metadata.
+The final step in the trainer script, saves the model and the run information.

-The metadata includes attributes like learning rate, epochs, optimizer function... and can be found in [model_info.csv](model_info.csv).
+The metadata includes attributes like learning rate, epochs, samples seen, model base... and can be found in will be saved to the `MODELS_INFO_FILE` specified in [config.py](config.py).
-This info file was designed to be used as a pandas dataframe or with excel to provide a searchable database.
+This info file was designed to be used as a [pandas](https://pandas.pydata.org/) dataframe or with excel to provide a searchable database.

 ### Training
-If the model has been set up correctly the model can be trained using [trainer.py](trainer.py)
+If the model has been set up correctly the model can be trained using [train_model.py](train_model.py)

 #### Training stats
-Training stats are saved as tensorboard runs located in the *runs* folder.
+Training stats are saved as tensorboard events saved in the run folder, a subdirectory of the models directory specified in `MODELS_PATH` of [config.py](config.py).
 To view the stats, open tensorboard and find your run.

 ## Dataset Weights
-If the dataset is build with [build_dataset.py](build_dataset.py) you'll find a info.txt file in the base of it, which included the pos_weight for the dataset.
+If the dataset was build with [build_dataset.py](build_dataset.py) you'll find a info.txt file in the base of it, which included the `pos_weight` for the dataset.

-pos_weight = num_neg_samples / num_pos_samples
+`pos_weight` is calculated as: $\frac{\text{\# neg samples}}{\text{\# pos samples}}$

 ## References
 - How can I replace the forward method of a predefined torchvision model with my customized forward function? - [discuss.pytorch.org](https://discuss.pytorch.org/t/how-can-i-replace-the-forward-method-of-a-predefined-torchvision-model-with-my-customized-forward-function/54224/7)